 Regiment vs Brigade

-For those who are serving men, it is easy to understand the concepts of regiments and brigade, also their differences, but to a common man on the street, it is very confusing to differentiate between a regiment and a brigade.
+For those who are serving men, it is easy to understand the concepts of regiments and brigade, also the difference between them.
+However, to a common man on the street, it is very confusing to understand the difference between a regiment and a brigade.
 This article tries to highlight the features of these sub divisions of an army to make it easier to understand the differences between a regiment and a brigade.
+In understanding the differences, we will pay attention to the tasks of each formation and how each type of sub division is made.
+That can help you to understand the difference between a regiment and a brigade.

 In ancient times, a regiment was a traditional building block of an army.
 When a king went to a war, he had to raise his regiment and lead it in the battle.
 Soon, kings learnt the lesson of keeping 2-3 full time regiments in a perpetual state of readiness.
 This meant that several regiments were raised and trained and kept separate from one another, and they were brought together whenever there was a war.

 In modern times, a regiment is a unit in military that is composed of a number of squadrons or battalions, and is commanded by a lieutenant colonel or a colonel.
-In the Indian army, one can find a company as the smallest unit, comprising 100-120 men.
-It is commanded by a Major.
-The next unit is a battalion that consists of 3-4 companies, and is commanded by a colonel or a lieutenant colonel.
+If we take the Indian Army for example, section is the smallest unit, comprising 10 men.
+It is commanded by a Section Commander.
+The next unit is a platoon that consists of 3 sections, and is commanded by a Platoon Commander.
+Then comes the company, which consists of three platoons.
+This is commanded by a Major.
+Then, there is the battalion, which has four rifle companies.
+This is commanded by a Colonel.
 Next in line is a regiment, which can be considered as a type of battalion or a grouping of several battalions (for example Gorkha Regiment).
 A brigade is the largest of them all, comprising 3 or more battalions or regiments, and is commanded by a high ranking Brigadier.

 Despite this clear cut distinction, there have been great differences between regiments and brigades in different national armies.
-In the Australian army, a brigade consists of around 5500 men, while the number of men in a brigade in the US army is around 4000.
-While a brigade is a permanent unit in Australia, it is formed for missions only in US.
+In Indian Army for example, brigade is a permanent feature.
+In the Australian Army, a brigade consists of around 5500 men, while the number of men in a brigade in the US Army is around 4000.
+While a brigade is a permanent unit in Australia, it is formed only for missions in the US.

-• Brigade is self sufficient, though there are formations where 3 brigades work together
+• Brigade is normally self sufficient, though there are formations where 3 brigades work together.